Laurel of Kraków of the 21st century

-Laurel of Kraków of the 21st century was an award presented since 2001 to people who have made particularly significant contributions to the city of Kraków and who successfully combined science, art and business in their activities.
+Laurel of Kraków of the 21st century was an award presented from 2001 until 2016 to people who have made particularly significant contributions to the city of Kraków and who successfully combined science, art and business in their activities.

 The chairperson of the jury responsible for selecting the laureate was architect Anna Zabdyr-Jamróz.
 The jury members included: Beata Kupczyk, Joanna Cicio, Stefan Dousa, Adriana Gawriłow, Zuzanna Grabowska, Jan Kurek, Marek Piwowarczyk, Tadeusz Przemysław Szafer (2001–2017), Jerzy Vetulani (2001–2017), and Benedykt Zygadło.